machine-learning-apps/gpr-docker-publish/README.md

 ## Optional Inputs

 1. `cache`: if value is `true`, attempts to use the last pushed image as a cache.
 Default value is `false`.
+2. `IMAGE_TAG`: if value is set, use provided value.
+Default value is the first 12 characters of the GitHub SHA that triggered the action.

 ## Outputs